Our Team

 D’Arcy Hamilton

 D’Arcy Hamilton is a highly skilled Director of Photography as well as a passionate storyteller.
 He is also a skilled editor and has recently mastered After Effects.
 D’Arcy is part of our workshop team for “Drawing Wisdom,” (headed up by Jada-Gabrielle Pape, Saanich & Snuneymuxw Nations) which includes mentoring workshops with Indigenous communities and youth using video storytelling techniques to explore health and wellbeing, social justice, and cultural topics.
 D’Arcy graduated from Capilano University’s Documentary and Small Unit Production program in 2008.
-His work can be seen on the DrawingWisdom.ca site and his own site https://darcyhamilton.pro/about-dh/
+Visit his website at: darcyhamilton.pro